bcgov/gis-pantry/docs/getting-started-with-QGIS/doc/R-and-QGIS.md

 Next, we can move on to a more complicated but more useful script.

+Having an issue with this code or have a suggestion on how to make it better?
+Submit an [issue report](https://github.com/bcgov/gis-pantry/issues/new) and be sure to tag @jdavid05

 ## lidR and Analysis Using Point Clouds